Skip to main content

 The government acquisition process requires agency employees to provide extensive information and documentation pertaining to the project and relevant vendors—including market research, vendor analysis, pricing information, time to implement, and so on.

 That’s a good thing.
-The federal government wants to ensure that agencies purchase the most effective product or service for their needs and use taxpayer money wisely.
+The federal government wants to make sure agencies purchase the most effective product or service for their needs and use taxpayer money wisely.
+The rules are designed to ensure fairness, transparency, and accountability.

 Don't start your acquisitions from scratch.